JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ![Fancy blue and white circular cake with text "Happy 3rd Birthday, #293374" and "Bump for PR review please!" above the TypeScript logo](./cake.jpg)

 <em style="display:block;margin-bottom:2rem;text-align:center;">
-A cake I ordered to commemorate the pull request being open for three years.
+A cake I ordered to commemorate the pull request being open for three years. [<a href="https://twitter.com/JoshuaKGoldberg/status/1481654056422567944" title="Cake tweet">tweet</a>]
 <br />
 <small>
 I'd wanted to send it to the TypeScript team, but Daniel Rosenwasser informed me the team was still remote for COVID in January of 2022.